- Package of tests

 Benefits of this lab test package:

-• Poor skin quality may be caused not only by dermatological conditions but also by a variety of other illnesses, including hormonal or metabolic disorders.
+- Poor skin quality may be caused not only by dermatological conditions but also by a variety of other illnesses, including hormonal or metabolic disorders.
 This test package will guide you towards identifying the root cause.

-• A wide selection of up to 23 different blood parameters that directly or indirectly influence the quality and healthy appearance of your skin, hair, and nails.
+- A wide selection of up to 23 different blood parameters that directly or indirectly influence the quality and healthy appearance of your skin, hair, and nails.
 It includes assessments of essential vitamins and minerals, nutrients, and hormones that can affect the condition of skin, nails, and hair.

-• Suitable and beneficial for women of all ages.
+- Suitable and beneficial for women of all ages.

 What will be tested and why?

-Complete Blood Count (CBC with differential)
+Blood Count with differential

 Glucose